 1912- Edgar Rice Burroughs published Tarzan of the Apes.

-1930- Lon Chaney Sr. died of throat cancer.
-It was claimed then that during filming of a remake of The Unholy Three a wind machine blew an artificial gypsum snowflake into Chaney's mouth - it caused an irritation that became a tumor.
+1930- Lon Chaney Sr. died of bronchial lung cancer.
+It was claimed then that during filming of a remake of The Unholy Threea wind machine blew an artificial gypsum snowflake into Chaney's mouth - it caused an irritation that became a tumor.
+He was 47.

 1955- The first Guinness Book of World Records published.

-1950- NBC and General Foods abruptly canceled the hit television show “the Aldrich Family” when a pamphlet called Red Channels accused Jean Muir, one of the show’s stars, of being a communist.
+1950- NBC and General Foods abruptly canceled the second season premiere of the television show “the Aldrich Family” when a publication called Red Channels accused Jean Muir, one of the show’s stars, of being a communist.
 This signaled that the Hollywood Blacklist was now turning its attention eastward towards NY theater and television.
 Jean Muir’s career (1937 Midsummer Nights Dream) never fully recovered.

 1953- The film Roman Holiday introduced a new young actress from Holland named Audrey Hepburn.